 When I realized the mask had something to do with the role Pietas held in Peril, I went back and bought more images.
-The model’s name is Nikita, and I believe he’s Ukrainian.
+The model’s name is Nikita, and I believe he’s Russian.
 I would love to find images of him in other poses with and without the mask.
 I think I have everything he’s ever done.

 I’m writing five books about Pietas, and I have the covers done for all five.
 There will be a sixth, when he finds his forever love, but that’s in the future.
 The first five stories take place in the distant past of my universe and are origin tales about my immortals.
 His love story is very sketchy right now.
 I think I know who Pietas falls in love with, and in the current universe, that person is not a fan of his at all.
 In fact, that person is trying to undermine his authority and recruit his people away from him.
 Not a good way to start a relationship.
 Again, how like Pietas.
 He never does things the easy way.